 What I requested

-A rate structure analysis looks at how the current bill is built: the ratio of fixed monthly fees to consumption-based charges, compared compares it against peer cities in Central Texas.
+A rate structure analysis looks at how the current bill is built: the ratio of fixed monthly fees to consumption-based charges, compares it against peer cities in Central Texas.
 Pflugerville has a higher proportion of fixed base fees than most comparable cities.
 That means low-use households, seniors, and single adults pay a disproportionate share of the total cost relative to what they actually use.

 The analysis I'm asking for would: